 Currently, global studies majors are required to take only two courses offered by the Global Studies Program (GLBL101 Introduction to Global Studies and GLBL301 Approaches to Globalization).
 Five years after the creation of the program, the directors and faculty of the program have concluded that this two-course sequence has not been sufficient to develop students' analytical skills.
 This becomes particularly evident in GLBL301, a writing-intensive class in which students have difficulties working on structured research assignments.
-To address this problem, the program is proposing a new sequence of three core GLBL courses: GLBL101 (to be renamed GLBL100), GLBL300 and GLBL301 (to be renumbered GLBL400).
-Requests have been submitted to the UGC along with this form to change GLBL101 to GLBL100 and to change GLBL301 to GLBL400.
+To address this problem, the program is proposing a new sequence of three core GLBL courses: GLBL100 (previously numbered GLBL101), GLBL300 and GLBL400 (a request has been submitted to the UGC along with this form to change what is currently GLBL301 to GLBL400).

-In GLBL101, students learn basic concepts for the study of globalization and transnational processes and discuss the issues that constitute the object of investigation of global studies.
-In GLBL300, students will develop research skills in global studies, building upon conceptual knowledge acquired in GLBL101 (to be renumbered GLBL100).
-This will prepare them for the theoretical discussions and empirical analyses carried out in GLBL301 (to be renumbered GLBL400).
+In GLBL100, students learn basic concepts for the study of globalization and transnational processes and discuss the issues that constitute the object of investigation of global studies.
+In GLBL300, students will develop research skills in global studies, building upon conceptual knowledge acquired in GLBL100.
+This will prepare them for the theoretical discussions and empirical analyses carried out in GLBL400.

 GLBL300 will be offered every semester only to global studies majors in their sophomore or junior year.
-GLBL101 (to be renumbered GLBL100) will be the pre-requisite for GLBL300 because they form a three-part course sequence designed for global studies majors.
-For instance, in GLBL300, students will learn how to move, analytically, from abstract concepts learned in GLBL101/100 to empirical indicators used in research.
-GLBL300 will be graded with a letter grade to be equivalent to GLBL101/100 and GLBL301/400.
+GLBL100 will be the pre-requisite for GLBL300 because they form a three-part course sequence designed for global studies majors.
+For instance, in GLBL300, students will learn how to move, analytically, from abstract concepts learned in GLBL100 to empirical indicators used in research.
+GLBL300 will be graded with a letter grade to be equivalent to GLBL100 and GLBL400.
 Because the course will have the same content every semester, it will not be repeatable.